JupiterOne/sdk/docs/integrations/testing.md

-For convenience, the `jobState` created by the mocked context exposes a slightly different interface than the regular `jobState` object and allows for data collected via the `addEntities` and `addRelationships` functions to be accessed via `collectedEntities` and `collectedRelationships` properties.
+For convenience, the `jobState` created by the mocked context exposes a slightly different interface than the regular `jobState` object and allows for data collected via the `addEntities`, `addRelationships`, and `addMappedRelationships` functions to be accessed via `collectedEntities` and `collectedRelationships` properties.

 Example usage in a test: